 Boarding the Bus

-When waiting at the bus stop, keep 2 metres away from other people, where possible.
+When waiting at the bus stop, keep your distance from other people, where possible.

 Wait for people to get off the bus before you board and only board the bus one at a time.

 Our exact fare cash payment method means you can still pay with cash.
 This applies to all NCT routes.